Undergraduate Studies in Theology

 Courses will be on Mondays from 6pm-9pm.
 Each semester consists of 14 weeks and offered in-person at St. Thomas the Apostle Catholic Parish.

-Distance education option available for students in the Southwest.
+Distance education option available.
 Classes available for live participation via video conferencing.

 Tuition and Books

 ICT Tuition is $450/course.
 Tuition for current High School students age 16 and above and in at least 11th grade is $300/course.
 Payment in full due by beginning of class.
 ICT will discuss payment plans upon request.
 Tuition does not include textbooks.
 Students are responsible for obtaining textbooks/class resources.